Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-It appeared possible~\cite{gacdsr} to draw an analogy between these developments and the developments which led to the emergence of Special Relativity, now more than a century ago.
-In Galilei Relativity there is no observer-independent scale, and in fact the energy-momentum relation is written as $E=p^2/(2m)$.
+However, it then turned out to be possible~\cite{gacdsr} to avoid this preferred-frame expectation, following a line of analysis in many ways analogous to the one familiar from the developments which led to the emergence of Special Relativity, now more than a century ago.
+In Galileian Relativity there is no observer-independent scale, and in fact the energy-momentum relation is written as $E=p^2/(2m)$.
 As experimental evidence in favour of Maxwell equations started to grow, the fact that those equations involve a fundamental velocity scale appeared to require the introduction of a preferred class of inertial observers.
 But in the end we figured out that the situation was not demanding the introduction of a preferred frame, but rather a modification of the laws of transformation between inertial observers.
-Einstein's Special Relativity introduced the first observer-independent relativistic scale (the velocity scale $c$), its dispersion relation takes the form $E^2 = c^2 p^2 + c^4 m^2$ (in which $c$ plays a crucial role for what concerns dimensional analysis), and the presence of $c$ in Maxwell's equations is now understood as a manifestation of the necessity to deform the Galilei transformations.
+Einstein's Special Relativity introduced the first observer-independent relativistic scale (the velocity scale $c$), its dispersion relation takes the form $E^2 = c^2 p^2 + c^4 m^2$ (in which $c$ plays a crucial role in relation to dimensional analysis), and the presence of $c$ in Maxwell's equations is now understood as a manifestation of the necessity to deform the Galilei transformations.

-It is not implausible that we might be presently confronted with an analogous scenario.
-Research in quantum gravity is increasingly providing reasons of interest in Planck-scale modifications of the dispersion relation, and, while it was customary to assume that this would amount to the introduction of a preferred class of inertial frames (a ``quantum-gravity ether"), the proper description of these new structures might require yet again a modification of the laws of transformation between inertial observers.
+It is plausible that we might be presently confronted with an analogous scenario.
+Research in quantum gravity is increasingly providing reasons of interest in Planck-scale modifications of the dispersion relation, and, while it was customary to assume that this would amount to the introduction of a preferred class of inertial frames (a ``quantum-gravity ether''), the proper description of these new structures might require yet again a modification of the laws of transformation between inertial observers.
 The new transformation laws would have to be characterized by two scales ($c$ and $\lambda$) rather than the single one ($c$) of ordinary Special Relativity.